Go to Homepage

 Set on two hectares of land, the Pacific Beach Cottages, located on Kerandangan Beach is equipped with 23 rooms, eight of them on the beach.
 WiFi is available in the restaurant and by the swimming pool.

 Indonesian owned and managed Alang-Alang Villas (named after the widely used grass roofing) totals 20 bungalows and villas.
 There’s a swimming pool with traditional massage provided at poolside only.
-WiFi is available in the restaurant.
+WiFi is free.

 Mangsit Beach